Layout Guide

 Portrait

-For a portrait mode orientation, we will add the StreamLayerFragment in a ConstraintLayout to the root view as shown below.
+For portrait mode, add the StreamLayerFragment in a ConstraintLayout to the root view:

 <androidx.constraintlayout.widget.ConstraintLayout